Skip to main content

 How to Implement Systemology in 7 Phases

 Here’s the gist of the phases involved to capture and build your own systems.
 The book breaks down each phase into specific tools and tips to guide you along each step.
-You can also get a detailed outline in our complete summary bundle (including a 17-page pdf summary, an infographic and an audio summary).
+You can also get a detailed outline in our complete 17-page SYSTEMology summary.

 Phase 1: Define